Panaqolus maccus

 Panaqolus maccus, commonly called the clown panaque, clown plecostomus, clown pleco, or ringlet pleco, is a dwarf loricariid.
 By numbering systems such as the L-number system, this fish may also be known as L104, L162, or LDA22.

 Distribution and habitat

-This fish is endemic to Venezuela where it is found in the tannic Apuré and Caroní River basins.
+This fish is native to Venezuela and Colombia where it is found in the tannic Apuré and Caroní River basins.
 Their natural environment is driftwood tangles near riverbanks.

 Description

 This species is a small loricariid.
 It reaches a length of 8.8 cm SL.

 This species has a striped pattern.
 However, this colouration may change with age.
 There are specimens with straight bars, but there are also specimens with a broken or wavy pattern.
 The wavy pattern form is found in the actual Orinoco and its tributaries in Bolivar State, Venezuela, while the "normal" patterned P. maccus comes from further north and west (Cojedes, Portuguesa, Guarico, and Apure States) in the Llanos where the drainages run into the Apure River.